 - Greater AR staff efficiency and productivity

-Some businesses are stuck with antiquated CRM, ERP and payment processing systems that don’t have the capability to support STP.
-If they do, they may be limited.
-And if they’re not PCI compliant, then the business could have enormous risks in credit card processing.
+Some businesses are stuck with antiquated CRM, ERP, and payment processing systems that can't support STP.
+The problem is compounded if these platforms are not PCI compliant, as the business would shoulder enormous risks in credit card processing.

 Legacy systems likely have limited posting functionality and won't be able to interface with multiple systems to support various payment methods and channels (check, ACH, card, online, and mobile payments).

 It isn't uncommon for firms to use an in-house or third-party payment tool for batch processing that can only process one batch and one payment at a time.
 This lengthy process would take 3-5 days to complete.
 Meanwhile, modern STP solutions take only a fraction of that time.

 Getting Started With Straight-through Processing